DMOJ/docs/docs/site/installation.md

 (dmojsite) $ pip install mysqlclient
 ```

 You will now need to configure `dmoj/local_settings.py`.
-You should make a copy from `dmoj/local_settings.example.py` and read through it, making changes as necessary.
+You should make a copy [of this sample settings file](https://github.com/DMOJ/docs/blob/master/sample_files/local_settings.py) and read through it, making changes as necessary.
 Most importantly, you will want to update MySQL credentials.

 <div class="alert alert-info">
 Leave debug mode on for now; we'll disable it later after we've verified that the site works.